kaustavha/luvit-docs/doc/api/child_process.markdown

   * `gid` {Number} Sets the group identity of the process.
 (See setgid(2).)
 * Return: ChildProcess object

-This is a special case of the `spawn()` functionality for spawning Node.js processes.
+This is a special case of the `spawn()` functionality for spawning luvit processes.
 In addition to having all the methods in a normal ChildProcess instance, the returned object has a communication channel built-in.
 See `child.send(message, [sendHandle])` for details.

-These child Node.js processes are still whole new instances of V8.
-Assume at least 30ms startup and 10mb memory for each new Node.js.
+These child luvit processes are still whole new instances of V8.
+Assume at least 30ms startup and 10mb memory for each new luvit.
 That is, you cannot create many thousands of them.

 The `execPath` property in the `options` object allows for a process to be